 Termites are known to feed on different wooden items such as plants.
 The presence of dead or dying trees in your garden might attract the attention of termites, enticing them to establish their nest in your property.
 As trees go older, they start to accumulate dead branches which termites perceive as one of the best places to build their nest.

 To prevent this from happening, eliminate trees in your garden that appear dry or lifeless.
-Avoid accidents and seek the help of professionals when removing the root of the dying trees.
+Avoid accidents and seek the help of professionals when doing tree branch trimming or removing the root of the dying trees.
 As much as possible, do not just chop them down since the rotten root and stump can still attract termites.
+If you need a stump removal service, you can try this out at https://www.herfordstreecare.com/.

 When you see mud tubes, the first thing you need to do is determine whether they are active or not.
 To do this, try breaking a portion of the tubes.
 Leave them for a while or overnight.
 If you come back and saw that the tunnel is fixed, then that’s a sign that there are termites living nearby.
 Now, it’s time to call your termite control service provider.